-v0.5.0 · Apache 2.0 · TypeScript + JavaScript
+v0.12.3 · Apache 2.0 · TypeScript + JavaScript

-Generate, fill, and read OpenDocument
+Generate, fill, read, and convert

-files with odf-kit
+OpenDocument files with odf-kit

 $ npm install odf-kit